 Best STEM Gifts for Kids

 I first wrote about these handy solderless kits to learn about circuits and electronics in 2014.
-“The Circuit Stickers Starter Kit comes with everything you need to get going, including a handy, dandy sketchbook that provides an educational overview and instructions.
+“The Circuit Stickers Starter Kit ($30) comes with everything you need to get going, including a handy, dandy sketchbook that provides an educational overview and instructions.
 It also serves as the workspace for building the circuits.
 In addition, it includes copper tape, button cell batteries and the namesake circuit stickers, tiny stickers with embedded circuits and surprisingly bright LEDs in three colors, as well as a few other goodies.”
 Read the full review here.
-Check out Chibitronics’ latest offerings here.
-I still recommend their STEM Starter Kit.

-I love how this iPad extension blends technology and real world play.
-And smart play at that.
+Osmo seamlessly blends iPad technology real-world interaction for kids ages 5-12.
 Is it educational technology or just fun?
 You decide.
 Every visitor who’s tried this at my house has been amazed at Osmo’s reflective technology.
 Watch it in action with my video overview.
 Get started with their Genius Kit and try their new add-ons, like Coding Jam.

 The Ozobot Bit is the smallest and most affordable of the bunch at only about $60 per palm-sized robot.
 You can play with the Ozobot Bit through tablet-based apps (iOS and Android), draw coded paths for the robot to follow, and even code its actions with OzoBlockly, a drag and drop programming language.
 The brand has added new bundling options and cute extensions like this construction kit.